maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="about-this-manual"></a>
 ## About this manual

 This manual is primarily a listing of the operators, commands and statements in the RetroBASIC interpreter.
 It also details some of the internal structures and differences between dialects of BASIC.
-It is written in Markdown in order to make it readable on most platforms.
+It is written in Markdown to make it readable on most platforms.

 <!-- TOC --><a name="abbreviations"></a>
 ### Abbreviations